 Reacting to continuous demands will cause you to lose control of your time because you will waste it on low-value activities.
 Practice this method to develop a habit of concentrating on the tasks that will have the greatest impact on your future.

 5. Warren Buffett's 25-5 Rule

 Warren Buffet is arguably the most successful investor of all time.
 But in addition to managing his money, he is also very skilled at managing his time.

-Buffet came up with a quick exercise for prioritizing your biggest career goals that produces great results.
-Doing it will maximize your productivity and reduce the amount of time that you waste on futile endeavors.
+Buffet came up with a quick exercise for prioritizing your biggest career goals that produce great results.
+Doing it will maximize your productivity and reduce the amount of time you waste on futile endeavors.
 It goes like this:

 1. List Your Goals

 Write down 25 things that you want to complete in the near future.
 This can be somewhat of a brain dump–don’t leave anything off your list.
 Nothing is too big or too small.